emc-openstack/vnx-direct-driver/README.md

 -------------------
 NaviSec CLI tool needs to be installed in Controller node and all the Cinder nodes in an OpenStack Deployment.

-For Ubuntu x64 platform, use the custom installation package naviseccli.tgz as follows:

-	* Change directory to naviseccli-files and execute install.sh file.
-	* cd naviseccli-files/
-	* sh install.sh

-For all the other variants of Linux, download the NaviSecCLI installer from EMC's Website at following location: https://support.emc.com/downloads/5890_Navisphere-Agents-CLI---Linux
+Download the NaviSecCLI installer from EMC's Website at following location: https://support.emc.com/downloads/5890_Navisphere-Agents-CLI---Linux

-	Instructions to install the NaviSecCli RPM package on Ubuntu
+	For Ubuntu x64, use these custom installation instructions:
 	------------------------------------------------------------
 	1. Create directory /opt/Navisphere/bin/
 		mkdir –f /opt/Navisphere/bin/